Spray Foam Insulation

 Is Spray Foam insulation Eco-Friendly?

 The mainstream spray foams are anything but eco-friendly as they're just a chemical cocktail.
-But that said all the mainstream insulations are the same.
+But to be fair all the manmade mainstream insulations are the same.

 The reason we don't think about it so much is that when we buy a sheet of pre-made insulation it’s just that, pre-made, we don’t get to see the production process as it’s done in a factory.

-Spray foam on the other hand is manufactured on site, within your home, so you get to see the manufacturing process.
+Spray foam on the other hand is manufactured on site, within your home, so you get to see the manufacturing process, to an extent.

 It is possible to get “green” or “eco” spray foams that use soy or vegetable oil.
 But they still mostly contain petroleum products, so while they will make your home perform in a “green” way the product itself isn’t very green at all (but as mentioned above none of the chemical based insulations are).

-If you’re looking for truly green insulations you’ll need to consider things like denim insulation, sheep’s wool etc.
+If you’re looking for truly green insulations you’ll need to consider things like denim insulation, sheep’s wool or Jute etc.

 The main types of spray foam Insulation:

 - Open cell foam – this type is very light (often referred to as half pound foam) and can be torn apart quite easily with your fingers.
-The open cells allow water vapour to pass through its structure easily.
+The open cells allow water vapour to pass through into its structure where it can form interstitial condensation and wet the insulation.

 - Closed cell foam – this is much denser than the open cell insulation above and is often referred to as two pound foam.
 It’s not easy to tear pieces off and it forms a much thicker and harder skin than the open cell foam.

-It is more expensive, but it performs much better (has a lower u-value) and is vapour resistant meaning you can apparently get away without a vapour barrier.
+Closed cell is more expensive, but it performs much better (i.e. it has a lower u-value) and is vapour resistant meaning you can apparently get away without a vapour barrier.

 Spray Foam Insulation Advantages: